sendwithus/competencies/roles/engineering-internal-application-developer.md

 Projects include:
 - automating HR functions like onboarding.
 Designing spreadsheets that answer business problems and then building software that aggregates the needed data from systems across the organization.
-- Aggregating data from systems such as Salesrforce, internal MySQL databases, ChurnZero, Drift, Google Analytics and many others.
+- Aggregating data from systems such as Salesforce, internal MySQL databases, Drift, Google Analytics, Intercom, Zendesk, Chargify, Airtable and others.
 - Wrting bots that help people find information from within slack.

 This is a role where you have to wear a lot of hats to make meaningful progresss.